canonical/launchpad-manual/user/reference/bug-tracker-api/bug-statuses.rst

    contains all information a developer needs to start work on a fix.
 -  **Won't Fix:** this is acknowledged as a genuine bug but the project has no plans to fix it.
+-  **Deferred:** the bug supervisor considers that the bug fix will be deferred to a later date.

 Translating external bug statuses
 ---------------------------------